 Greater Burnet-saxifrage - Pimpinella major

 Medium to tall plant, stem hollow, deeply ridged.
-Lower leaves pinnate with 3 to 9 toothed or leaflets with the end leaflet being three-lobed (usually).
+Lower leaves pinnate with 3 to 9 toothed leaflets with the end leaflet being three-lobed (usually).
 Stem leaves smaller and with prominent inflated bases.
-Flowers white, sometimes pink 3mm in flat topped umbels 3 to 6 cm across with 10 to 15 rays.
+Flowers white, sometimes pinkish 3mm in flat topped umbels 3 to 6 cm across with 10 to 15 rays.

 Roadside verges, rough grassland, hedgebanks and woodland margins.

 In Britain it is only frequent in south-eastern, central and northern England and in the South-west of Ireland.

 It is quite frequent in Leicestershire and Rutland.
 In the 1979 Flora survey of Leicestershire it was found in 241 of the 617 tetrads.

 In the current Checklist (Jeeves, 2011) it is listed as native, occasional

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)

 Coloured circles = NatureSpot records: 2020+ | 2015-2019 | pre-2015